 Gary Allen was initiated into IAM Local Lodge 794 in 1979 upon his employment at the General Electric Aircraft Engine Plant in Albuquerque, New Mexico.

 Sito Pantoja has served as the IAM General Vice President assigned to Transportation since January 2012.
 The Transportation Department operates from IAM Headquarters and administers contracts in the railroad and air transport sectors in the United States.

 Mark Blondin has served as the General Vice President assigned to the Southern Territory since July 1, 2013.
 The Southern Territory includes fourteen states: Alabama, Arkansas, Florida, Georgia, Kansas, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia as well as Puerto Rico, Panama and the Virgin Islands.

 Diane Babineaux joined the IAM Executive Council on July 1, 2013 as the first African-American woman to serve as a General Vice President.
 She has served as the Chief of Staff, formerly Executive Assistant, to the International President since 2000.

-Dora Cervantes joined the IAM Executive Council on July 1, 2013 as the first Hispanic woman to serve as a General Vice President.
-Cervantes has served as the Assistant Secretary to the General Secretary-Treasurer since 2012.
-As General Vice President, Cervantes will work in partnership with the General Secretary-Treasurer to administer the IAM’s financial operations.
+James Conigliaro joined the IAM Executive Council on August 1, 2015.
+As General Vice President, Conigliaro will work in partnership with the General Secretary-Treasurer to administer the IAM’s financial operations.